sjtrny/binsmooth/README.md

 ## Warnings

-**Results** do not exactly match R `binsmooth` because:
+**Results** may not exactly match R `binsmooth` because of:
-1. we take a different approach to estimating the tail (upper bound)
+1. a different approach to estimating the tail (upper bound) and
-2. choice of spline interpolation
+2. differences in the spline interpolation method

 This implementation uses scipy's `PchipInterpolator` which implements \[1\], while the default interpolator in the R implementation is \[2\].
 The interpolator